Yajinglee/My_Portfolio_Website/README.md

 - In 2016, bike is the most ordered product category in Australia and least ordered product category in Canada, and the possible reason behind this could be that the weather condition in Australia is more suitable for biking all year round, whereas in Canada, only few months in a year is good for outdoor biking.

-- The United State and Australia are the top 2 countries that brought the most profit, and there was also a 100% increase in profit in countries in Europe from 2015 to 2016.
+- The United States and Australia are the top 2 countries that brought the most profit, and there was also a 100% increase in profit in countries in Europe from 2015 to 2016.

 - Total product sold in 2017 already exceed the amount 2016 by 25% even thought there were only 6 months data in 2017.
 The profit in 2017 is almost equal to it in 2016.
 So, Adventure Works had a huge growth in 2017.